 15. Or mix and match kitchen pendant lights

-This is a very easy and effective way to add interest using kitchen lighting.
-Whether your shades are a different shape, colour, texture or simply hung at different lengths from the ceiling, go with what you feel and the room's energetic ambiance will be transformed.
+This is a very easy and effective way to add interest when you’re planning kitchen lighting.
+Whether your shades are a different shape, color, texture or simply hung at different lengths from the ceiling, go with what you feel and the room's energetic ambiance will be transformed.

 16. Max out natural daylight

-Where you can, you should think about how much of the natural light available to your kitchen can be put to good use.
-These bi-fold doors allow light to flood in to this kitchen extension, reducing the need for artificial light during the day.
+Think about how much of the daylight available to your room can be put to good use as you’re planning kitchen lighting.
+These bi-fold doors allow light to flood into this kitchen extension, reducing the need for artificial light during the day.

 17. Be bold with bulbs

 You don't always have to use shades in an open area of your kitchen and we love this kitchen lighting idea that uses a mobile lighting fixture, complete with exposed bulbs.
-It's modern and classy yet a bit edgy and works especially well in this all white colour scheme.
+It's modern and classy yet a bit edgy and works especially well in this all white kitchen color scheme.

 18. Dress it up with copper kitchen lights